2020 Tanzanian general election: ACT-Wazalendo

 Alliance for Change and Transparency-Wazalendo part held their central committee elections on 5 August 2020.
 The party's 420 central committee members nominated ex foreign minister Bernard Membe with 97.61% vote as the union presidential candidate.
-Membe was expelled from CCM earlier in the year and moved over to ACT to be able to run for President.
+Membe was expelled from CCM earlier in the year and moved over to ACT to be able to run for president.

 Conduct

 On 24 October 2020 the opposition claimed that the government was interfering in the election by making it more difficult to accredit thousands of opposition electoral observers, whose job is to ensure that the election is fair.
-The opposition has also claimed that the National Electoral Commission, whose members are appointed by the president, have barred the challenger Lissu from campaigning while letting the incumbent Magufuli campaign.
+The National Electoral Commission, whose members are appointed by the president, barred Lissu from campaigning after he said Magufuli had organised a meeting with election officials.
 From 27 October, the Tanzania Communication Regulatory Authority (TCRA) blocked several popular social media websites to restrict communication amid violence in the islands of Zanzibar, where dozens have been shot dead and tens have been injured by the police and other security forces.

 According to Al Jazeera, "The election was marred by allegations of arrests of candidates and protesters, restrictions on agents of political parties to access polling stations, multiple voting, pre-ticking of ballots, and widespread blocking of social media."
 A local elections watchdog group noted a heavy deployment of military and police whose conduct created a “climate of fear”.